Proof of Funds Alternatives: Fixed Deposits vs. Bank Statements

 Using Bank Statements for Proof of Funds

-Bank statements are official records from your financial institution showing your account transactions, balance, deposits, and withdrawals history over a specific period of time - usually the past 3-6 months.
+Bank statements are official records from your financial institution showing your account transactions, balance, deposits, and withdrawal history over a specific period of time - usually the past 3-6 months.

 Bank statements are primarily and highly preferred method of demonstrating available funds because: